 John Taylor set off from Caversham Rise into an area that was largely unexplored, probably wondering where the road would lead, in terms of his future.
 Thomas Brown, the man John worked for as an indentured labourer, had decided to purchase property over the Darling Ranges in the Avon Valley district of the 12 year-old Swan River Colony.
 This prime agricultural area, with its red and brown soils on fertile river flats, had been discovered quite early in the colony’s history and surveyed in 1830.
 The first settlers took 10 days from Guildford to reach the site of the future York township in 1831.
 York itself began to develop five years later when town allotments were released.
 Even so, by 1841 there were very few settlers in the area and much of the land was still undeveloped.

 Yangedine, the place that the Browns would use as a temporary home base, was occupied by Dr Samuel Viveash, a Wiltshire physician (a relative, by marriage, of William Tanner), who owned it with his brother Robert, and brother-in-law John Frederick Smith.
-Yangedine, the property that, within a few years, would be John Taylor’s home for the following 45.
+Yangedine, the property that would be, within a few years, John Taylor’s home for the following 45.
 Continue reading

 Posted in Fairs Ancestors, Shelley's Ancestors